Fair Enough? A map of the current limitations of the requirements to have fair algorithms: Sensitive attributes choice

 According to \citet{buyl2022inherent}, sensitive data collection may not only be morally unacceptable, but also extremely unlikely to occur because people are typically reluctant to share personal information.
 This could actually pose a significant barrier to the development of ADM systems.

-Notice that the issue of sensitive data collection is also explicitly considered by the European Commission's proposal for an AI Act~\citep{EUproposal}, where it is foreseen that developers of AI systems may process special categories of personal data ``To the extent that it is strictly necessary for the purposes of ensuring bias monitoring, detection and correction''~\citep[][art~10, 5]{EUproposal}.
-It is clear that this is only a chance given to the provider, and that the use of personal data must not be extended to other uses.
+Notice that the issue of sensitive data collection is also explicitly considered by the \citetalias{AIAct}, where it is foreseen that developers of AI systems may process special categories of personal data ``To the extent that it is strictly necessary for the purpose of ensuring bias detection and correction''~\citep[][art~10, 5]{AIAct}.